Frequently Asked Questions

 - Incomplete or hard to understand instructions regarding placement and content of website elements that takes me extra time to figure out.

-The current annual renewal rate for my clients with .com domain names is $133.
+The current annual renewal rate for my clients with a single website or blog and a .com domain name is $145.
 That number shouldn't change much in the foreseeable future.